BullShark/JRobo/README.md

   * Checks if the url is really up or down
  * version
  * quit|q
-  * JRobo will only respond to this and other commands/features sent from the master or
+  * JRobo will only respond to this and other commands/features sent from the master or (Not implemented fully yet)
   * One of the list of masters read in from Config.json
  * And others, download and use the bots in-channel help for more

 # Features to come
  * RSS Feed Support
-  * Works differently and better than all other RSS Feed bots I've used
- * Quizzes
-  * Practice Certification Exam Questions
-  * And others read in by files (Add your own as well)
- * More

 ## Install and run

 # Linux

 Requirements
- * Java Apache Ant 1.8 (Recommended but optional)
+ * Java Apache Ant (Recommended but optional)
  * OpenJDK or Oracle/Sun JDK version 7 or newer
  * Git of course

 ### Debian/Linux Mint/Ubuntu
-    $ sudo apt-get install openjdk-7-jdk ant git
+    $ sudo apt-get install openjdk-8-jdk ant git
     $ git clone https://github.com/BullShark/JRobo.git
     $ cd JRobo
+    $ mv src/jrobo/Config.json-example src/JRobo/Config.json
+    $ nano src/jrobo/Config.json
     $ ant clean
     $ ant jar
     $ ant run